lkysow/coin-exchange/README.md

 The API server is built using Silex which is a super light weight PHP framework inspired by Sinatra.
 The API server is run from `bin/api_server.php`.
 The routes are defined in `ApiController`.

-The exchange server runs in `bin/exchange_loop.php`.
+The exchange server runs in `bin/exchange_loop.php` and uses the `Exchange` class to run the exchange.

 ### TODO's
 * The data structures in the exchange can be much more efficient